mcandre/docker-rdkafka-valgrind/README.md

 $ docker run -it mcandre/docker-rdkafka-valgrind /bin/rdkafka-example
 $

-$ docker run -it mcandre/docker-rdkafka-valgrind valgrind /bin/rdkafka-example
+$ docker run -it mcandre/docker-rdkafka-valgrind valgrind --track-origins=yes /bin/rdkafka-example
 ==1== Memcheck, a memory error detector
 ==1== Copyright (C) 2002-2013, and GNU GPL'd, by Julian Seward et al.
 ==1== Using Valgrind-3.10.0 and LibVEX; rerun with -h for copyright info